 2: Control Tennis Racquets

-Control tennis racquets are just opposite to power racquets.
+Control tennis racquets are just the opposite to power racquets.
 The players, intending to hit the ball with less power for high accuracy, use this racquet.

 As I said before, power racquets are for beginners who have the skill of the least level.
 Then you guessed it right.
-Control racquets are for the experienced players who know the exact technique and expertise for providing the proper amount of power.
+Control racquets are for experienced players who know the exact technique and expertise for providing the proper amount of power.